igraph/python-igraph/doc/source/install.rst

 |igraph| on macOS
 -----------------

-The Mac installer for |igraph|'s Python interface on the `Python Package Index
+Precompiled macOS wheels for |igraph|'s Python interface are available on the `Python Package Index
-<http://pypi.python.org/pypi/python-igraph>`_ works for Intel-based Macs only.
-PowerPC
-users should compile the package themselves (see `Compiling igraph from source`_).
+<http://pypi.python.org/pypi/python-igraph>`_  (see `Installing igraph from the Python Package

-TODO: Check if PyCairo on Mac still requires using Brew
+Index`_).

 Graph plotting in |igraph| is implemented using a third-party package called `Cairo
 <http://www.cairographics.org>`_.
 If you want to create publication-quality plots in |igraph|